msimms/ComputerStatus/README.md

 python StatusWeb.py --cert cert.pem --privkey key.pem --https
 ```

+Note: Passing the `--debug` flag will prevent the server from daemonizing.

 ## Major Features
 * Support for Nvidia GPUs (utilization and temperature)
 * Ability to read CPU utilization and temperature